 - Suggested for Women: Skirts, summer dresses, slacks; please avoid halter tops, shorts or backless dresses.

-- Suggested for Men: Slacks (suits and ties are not necessary).
+- Suggested for Men: Slacks, jeans and khakis (suits and ties are not necessary).